Close

 The details about prospects/outlook of your Company are provided under the Management Discussion and Analysis Report, forming part of this Report.

-Mr. Vinod Rao, Director of the Company, resigned as a non-executive director of the Company effective from end of day December 15, 2021 and the Board noted the same.
+Mr. Randall Ingber, Director of the Company, resigned as a non-executive director of the Company effective from end of the day January 31, 2023.

-Mr. Mark Dominic Sandys was appointed as a Director of the Company with effect from April 01, 2022.
+Ms. Mamta Sundara was appointed as a nonexecutive non-independent director of the Company with effect from February 01, 2023.

-As per the provisions of the Companies Act, 2013, Mr. Randall Ingber (Mr. Ingber) retires by rotation at the ensuing annual general meeting (AGM) and being eligible, offered himself for re-appointment.
+As per the provisions of the Companies Act, 2013, Mr. Mark Sandys retires by rotation at the ensuing Annual General Meeting (AGM) and being eligible, offered himself for re-appointment.

-Members may please note that Mr. Ingber, who was appointed as a director at the 21st AGM held on August 26, 2020.
-Mr. Ingber is not debarred from holding the directorship under any statutory regulations.
-Details about Mr. Ingber is provided in the Notice of the 23rd annual general meeting of the Company.
+Members may please note that Mr. Mark Sandys, was appointed as a director on April 01, 2022.
+Mr. Mark Sandys is not debarred from holding the directorship under any statutory regulations.
+Details about Mr. Mark Sandys is provided in the Notice of the 24th annual general meeting of the Company.

 B. Independent Directors